ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 If  you want the whole memory, you should asked for all available cores (n_cores) in one node

+### Node information and usage

+You can easily get the description of the nodes using "recap.py" script
 ```
 [f-dahu /home/chekkim ]$ recap.py
 ========================================================================================